United States Regiments & Batteries > Pennsylvania > Infantry

 July 23 Forded the Potomac and marched to Sandy Hook.

-August 2 Washington did not require the regiment’s services, and it was moved to Philadelphia and mustered out
+August 2 Washington did not require the service of the 17th Pennsylvania Infantry Regiment, and it was moved to Philadelphia and mustered out